VilledeMontreal/hochelaga/README.md

-The `dev` branch is the initial project using bootstrap 3.
-Developement continues with bootstrap 4 on the bs4 branche, whios is now the main developement branch.
+The `dev` branch is where all development takes place.
+A starter project using bootstrap 3 is archived on the `bs3` branch.

 Essentially, cd into the directory and issue the following commands :